jacobbishop1000/crime-video-processor/Documentation/Development.md

     - contains settings for jest test suite

 ## How to Test and Interpret the Results

-- run `npm install` to install dependencies, and run `npm test` to run Jest test suite
+1. Open a new terminal and move to the folder **'{project root}/video-crime-miner/node-video-crime-miner/**

+2. make sure to have run **'npm install'** in this folder

+3. run **'npm test'** to run jest tests
-- if Jest gives errors, make sure your version of node is >= 19.0.0
+    > if Jest gives errors, make sure your version of node is >= 19.0.0

-- The terminal output displays test results with visual aids (green check marks, red x's, etc.)
+4. The terminal output displays test results with visual aids (green check marks, red x's, etc.)